 This unplanned approach has both benefits and pitfalls – benefits included things like stopping to see a waterfall and wandering behind it to find a stunning Kauri forest with some of the oldest and biggest Kauri trees in the country.
 Or, seeing a road sign for “Caves.
 Next Left” and expecting a small cave off the side of the road, but instead finding a massive network of underground caverns, lit up only by glowworms, and entirely self-guided.

 The only pitfall was arriving to a town late at night without a clue of where we would stay, and getting a wee bit concerned when the first two sites we found were closed and gated.
 Prior to that most sites had a sign welcoming late night visitors to come-on-in and just visit the front desk in the morning.
 After a brief encounter with a road side sobriety test, where Richard attempted to French kiss the apparatus and was told stonily to “please just count to five near the device”, the kind officer guided us to a city park with 5 or 6 other camper vans quietly parked.
 We tucked in anonymously beside them and soon found a sign stating that the area was legitimate ‘freedom camping’.
-Like Iceland, we’d heard that you can park overnight anyway that doesn’t explicitly prohibit it, but there had been some of a backlash against it caused by a few obnoxious tourists who had been less than respectful to the local environs.
+Like Iceland, we’d heard that you can park overnight anywhere that doesn’t explicitly prohibit it, but there had been some of a backlash against it caused by a few obnoxious tourists who had been less than respectful to the local environs.
 We had been a bit timid to try it until we found this official approach.

 Highlights from our two weeks on the North Island, in no particular order: